icedevml/kms-csr-tool/README.md

 # Google Cloud KMS - CSR generation tool

+This tool could help you to generate a Certificate Signing Request (CSR) using a key that was generated inside a HSM provided by Google Cloud KMS.
+Especially, such CSRs might be demanded by a Certificate Authority in order to issue a certificate.

 ## No warranty on the tool

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR